-In fulfilling Lake Michigan College’s belief that education is for all who wish to develop their potential, the mission of Student Outreach and Support Services (SOSS) ensures full participation and meaningful access to all services, programs, and activities of Lake Michigan College.
+As a resource for students with disabilities within the Lake Michigan College community, Student Outreach and Support Services (SOSS) ensures full participation and meaningful access to all aspects of the postsecondary experience at Lake Michigan College.

 - Put into place accommodations which correspond with the Americans with Disabilities Act of 1990, The Amendments Act of 2008, Section 504 of the Rehabilitation Act of 1973, and the Fair Housing Act of 1968